jingliang2005/NestingCShaprt/ReadMe.md

 This a port of Nesting library written in Java at https://github.com/exacloud/Nest4J

+Not complete yet, but basics work.Working on it, will keep you posted.

 i/p is XML format

 o/p will be generated in SVG format